Matthew-Kwan/Ocean_app/README.md

 On other users profile pages, you can view their tank or add them as a friend.

 ### Admin View
 If you’re logged in as an Admin, you can view the admin dashboards.
 You can see the current active sessions, a list of all registered users, and reports from users.
-In Phase 2, more functionality will be added with regards to resolving reports.
+You can resolve these reports by either deciding to waive it with no punishment, or otherwise banning the user entirely if something bad was done.

 # Routes

+## Login Routes

+### Login Route
+POST /api/users/login

+This route takes in a username and password, and tries to find a matching user in the database.
+This of course compares the hashing of the password inputted to the hashed passwords in the database.
+If a user is found, that user is saved to the express session so that future requests can get **authenticated**.

+### Logout Route
+GET /api/users/logout

+This route takes in no input, and simply destroys the express-session currently ongoing, thus "logging out" the current active user in the express-session.

 ## User Routes